input-output-hk/essential-cardano-content/content/article/voltaire-a-ledger-of-tourists-residents-and-citizens.md

 From the perspective of the Ledger, the Voltaire governance system will introduce three new classes of roles/entities:

-*   Delegated Representatives(DReps) -> A set of governance agents that serve as Representatives for participants of the Cardano protocol who may not have the time or resources to be directly involved in governance processes, via the delegation of governance rights.
+*   **Delegated Representatives(DReps)** -> A set of governance agents that serve as Representatives for participants of the Cardano protocol who may not have the time or resources to be directly involved in governance processes, via the delegation of governance rights.

-    *   Note: This role is attainable by any participant at any time (Terms and Conditions apply)
+    *   Note: This role is attainable by any participant at any time ([Terms and Conditions apply](https://github.com/JaredCorduan/CIPs/blob/voltaire-v1/CIP-1694/README.md#delegated-representatives-dreps))

-*   Constitutional Committee -> A set of elected personnel that function as overseers of all governance events and proposals to ensure that said events and proposals are rightfully within the limits of the Constitution, and are interpreted as best as possible to all.
+*   **Constitutional Committee** -> A set of elected personnel that function as overseers of all governance events and proposals to ensure that said events and proposals are rightfully within the limits of the Constitution, and are interpreted as best as possible to all.

     *   Note: It is still to be determined what the exact requirements would be to join the Constitutional Committee, but it is safe to say that it will be an open and accessible path for all.

-*   Stake Pool Operators(SPOs) -> During the Shelley era, Stake Pool Operators (SPOs) were responsible for producing and validating blocks while also serving as proxy staking providers (delegates) for their delegators, thereby securing and advancing the Cardano protocol at the consensus level.
-With the introduction of the Voltaire government, SPOs will be appointed as governance agents with roles and responsibilities similar to those of Decentralized Representative (DReps).
+*   **Stake Pool Operators(SPOs)** -> During the Shelley era, Stake Pool Operators (SPOs) were responsible for producing and validating blocks while also serving as proxy staking providers (delegates) for their delegators, thereby securing and advancing the Cardano protocol at the consensus level.
+With the introduction of the Voltaire government, SPOs will be _natively_ appointed as governance agents with roles and responsibilities similar to those of Decentralized Representative (DReps).
 However, unlike DReps, SPOs will not be able to receive delegations of governance rights from other participants.

     *   Note: SPOs can still separately register to be DReps(in addition to their natural governance appointment) and then be able to receive governance delegations from other participants.